 With every dollar the Spirit of Big Five gives to this project, JYDP creates opportunities for young people like Rasiyapriya to embark on careers to become skilled professionals in the hospitality industry.
 This allows successful graduates to develop sustainable sources of income that will grow as they progress in their careers, empowering them to support their families and their communities.

 Awamaki is making a lasting impact in the remote mountains of Peru by giving rural Andean women a place to learn skills and have opportunities previously unavailable to them.
-They come to this women’s association to learn how to create and launch a small businesses creating authentic, high-quality products.
-Awamaki invests in women’s skills, connects them to markets and supports their business leadership.
+They come to this women’s association to learn how to create and launch a small business creating authentic, high-quality products.
+Awamaki invests in women’s skills, connects them to markets, and supports their business leadership.
 The efforts provide women with a reliable source of income so they can increase their families’ quality of life and well-being as well as help lift their communities out of poverty.
-The cooperative operates a store in Ollantaytambo, and sell in the United States through our online store, trunk shows and partner retailers.
+The cooperative operates a store in Ollantaytambo and sells in the United States through our online store, trunk shows, and partner retailers.

 The artisans use their earnings to pay for essentials and education with 80% of artisans ranking food as the top expense for which they use their Awamaki income.
 Household and education came next.

 When a cooperative of women starts in our program, typically no member of the cooperative earns the same or more than her husband.
 After 5+ years in our program, 68% of women in the cooperative report earning the same or more than her husband.

 The organization has developed a unique and sustainable model.
 Some 80% of its income comes from programs that generate income for both the artisans and Awamaki, which means that 100% of the donations are directly invested in women’s capacity-building, training, and market access.